joshuacords/opr/OPR-Riverside-Version.md

 ### Extra Shooty

 This model and its unit have Shooty.
-If they already had Shooty, instead they have: Whenever this model hits with a 5 or a 6 with a ranged weapon, that weapon generates a bonus hit.
+If they already had Shooty, Shooty now Critically Hits on a 5 or 6.

 ### Blast[X]